morgoe/yogaruka/terms/general.md

 All our memberships - online and in-person - are charged monthly, for the one month ahead.

 Unlimited Membership Contract:
-- You will be expected to continue payments until the end of the agreement.
+- You will be expected to continue payments until the end of the minimum contract.
 However, should you need to **cancel** or **downgrade** this agreement within the 3 months, please be aware there will be a $150 cancellation processing fee.
 Upgrading (e.g., passing from the online to the in-person unlimited) will not incur any fees but it will restart the contract period.

 - If you wish to cancel, suspend or alter your UMC payment in any way you must give YogaRuka a two-week’s notice ahead via email.

 - Your payments will continue to draw from your account indefinitely.
 If you wish us to stop payments at the end of your contract you must inform us **a fortnight** before the termination date.

+- A minimum of one full billing period (30 days) must be completed prior to the cancellation taking effect.
+Membership cancellations cannot be applied retroactively.

 ### Class Passes